tsackton/taelgar/Campaigns/Mechanics/Playing a Halfing.md

 ### Halfling Names

 Halflings have given names and family names, which are often derived from nicknames, professions, or family lore.
-Consider using one of the choices below, or looking at a [name list](https://www.dndbeyond.com/sources/dnd/xgte/character-names#Halfling) for inspiration, or invent your own.
+To choose a name for your Halfling character, you might consider using one of the choices below, looking at a [name list](https://www.dndbeyond.com/sources/dnd/xgte/character-names#Halfling) for inspiration, or you might invent your own.

 **Male Names:** Alton, Ander, Cade, Corrin, Eldon, Errich, Finnan, Garret, Lindal, Lyle, Merric, Milo, Osborn, Perrin, Reed, Roscoe, Wellby